Sebokeng: Infrastructure

 Developments to upgrade the railway station near Zone 10 began in 2010 and are still underway.
 Many roads in Sebokeng have deteriorated and remained untarred for more than 30 years.
 Developments to re-tar many of these road began in 2009, but have been stalled due to tender disputes.
 Many of the roads of Sebokeng were left unnamed by the Apartheid-era municipality and thus 7-digit house numbers are depended on for navigation through residential areas.
 The longest main roads of Sebokeng are Moshoeshoe Rd (named after the Sotho king, Moshoeshoe) and Adams Rd in Evaton.

 Education

 The township has two tertiary institutions, a FET College, Sedibeng, and Vaal University of Technology's Sebokeng campus, which is regarded a privilege as townships hardly have access to tertiary institutions in the Vaal, in actual fact Sebokeng is the only township that is exposed to tertiary education.
 The Vaal Triangle's D8 education district offices are in Zone 18 next to Residentia High.

-Primary and Secondary schools in Sebokeng teach in Sesotho and Zulu home language and English FAL (First Additional Language) and are all over the townships ensuring that the younger population of Sebokeng have access to education.
+Primary and Secondary schools in Sebokeng teach in Sesotho and Zulu, to a lesser extent isiXhosa home languages and English FAL (First Additional Language) and are all over the townships ensuring that the younger population of Sebokeng have access to education.

 Neighbouring townships

-Neighbouring townships include Boiketlong, Evaton, Sharpeville, Tshepiso, Beverley Hills, Orange Farm, Bophelong, Tshirela, Muvango, Kanana, Seroepe Sa Benya, Mkhelele, Small Farms, Boitumelo, Polokong, Golden Gardens, and Lakeside.
+Neighbouring townships include Boiketlong, Evaton, Sharpeville, Tshepiso, Beverley Hills, Orange Farm, Bophelong, Tshirela, Muvango, Kanana, Seroepe Sa Benya, Mkhelele, Small Farms, Tshepong, Boitumelo, Polokong, Golden Gardens, and Lakeside.